-Charles Ruthenberg, shown here in a 1910 photo that appeared in the International Socialist Review magazine, was the executive secretary of the Communist Party of the United States.
+Charles Ruthenberg, shown here in a 1910 photo, was the executive secretary of the Communist Party of the United States.
 He was convicted for attending a Communist meeting in Michigan; however, he died before the Supreme Court could uphold his conviction.
-Justice Louis D. Brandeis used his planned dissent in Ruthenberg as his concurrence in Whitney v.
+Justice Louis D. Brandeis used his planned dissent in the case as his concurrence in Whitney v.
 California, now considered foundational First Amendment law.
 (Image via Wikimedia Commons, public domain)

 Although the Supreme Court dismissed Ruthenberg v.
 Michigan, 273 U.S. 782 (1927), on the death of Charles Ruthenberg, the national executive secretary of the Communist Party of the United States, its deliberation in this case proved influential in Whitney v.
 California (1927).